Types of Vitamin D: Understanding the Essentials for Optimal Health

 Why the Type of Vitamin D Matters

 The type of vitamin D you consume can significantly impact your health.
-Vitamin D3 is generally more potent and has a longer-lasting effect in the body compared to D2.
+Vitamin D3 is generally more potent and has a longer-lasting effect on the body compared to D2.
 This means that for most people, D3 is the preferred option for supplementation, especially if you’re at risk of deficiency.
 However, for those following a strict plant-based diet, D2 offers a viable alternative, although higher doses might be needed to achieve the same effect.

 Key Points: